stoermerj/stock-wishlistpub/README.md

 - Constructive feedback is welcome.
 - The period is optimized for monthly inputs.
 Weekly works
 - Retrieving the tickers for the individual stocks may be a bit of a hustle
+- wishlist_schedule.yml is set up to run manually.